sigasi/sigasi_insights/content/tech/using-custom-templates-sigasi-2.md

 Conclusion
 ----------

-Custom templates can really help you improve you coding speed by assisting you in typing faster, especially for verbose VHDL constructs.
+Custom templates can really help you improve your coding speed by assisting you in typing faster, especially for verbose VHDL constructs.
 Templates are really flexible and can be customized to really suit your needs.